streamnative/pulsar_weekly/content/2021/2021-08/2021-08-16-pulsar-weekly.md

 <br>by [kaushik-develop](https://github.com/kaushik-develop)

 ### Notable Feature
-- [Transaction] Fix the issue that Pulsar 2.8.0 pulsar 2.8.0 cannot be used when transaction is started in standalone mode.
+- [Transaction] Fix the issue that Pulsar 2.8.0 cannot be used when transaction is started in standalone mode.
 <br>https://github.com/apache/pulsar/pull/11494
 <br>by [liangyepianzhou](https://github.com/liangyepianzhou)
 - [Broker] Add metrics for writing or reading size of cursor.